 Outerboro Clothing is a performance apparel company that started in 2012 in Taipei, Taiwan by “active urban dwellers”.
 Their clothing and designs encompass the following values: protection, comfort, sustainability, and versatility.
-There are 7 retail stores selling Outerboro clothing but all are located in Taipei, Taiwan where the Outerboro headquarters and products are manufactured but shopping online was quick and easy on their website with lots of photos, an easy to find and understand sizing guide, and a clear FAQ section.
+There are seven retail stores selling Outerboro clothing located in Taipei, Taiwan where the Outerboro headquarters and products are manufactured.
+Shopping online was quick and easy on their website with lots of photos, easy to find and understand sizing guide, and a clear FAQ section.
 Shipping was super fast with free worldwide shipping on orders over US$200.

 Recently, we reviewed their line of women’s items, so this time we’re looking at the men’s line of clothing.
 For review purposes, I was sent a shirt and a pair of pants to try.

 Outerboro Men’s Vanguard Shirt